nighthowlrr/Model-Text-Trainer/README.md

 ---

 ## Roadmap
+A detailed roadmap is available [here](notes/Detailed-To-Do.md).

+Task currently in progress:
-- [ ] Scripts for converting HuggingFace format models to GGUF (FP16) format. (*IN PROGRESS*)
+- [ ] Script for converting a HuggingFace format model into GGUF format.
-- [ ] Scripts for quantizing GGUF models to lower precision for efficient CPU/GPU inference. (*IN PROGRESS*)
+- [ ] Script for quantizing a GGUF model to lower precision for efficient CPU/GPU inference.
-- [ ] `main.py` Entrypoint script to run training, merging, and inference easily from the command line. (*NEXT*)
-- [ ] Automatic hardware detection for training and inference optimization.
-- [ ] `defaults.yaml` Default configuration file for easily running the whole workflow without manually entering arguments everytime.
-  - Scripts will follow this pattern: `CLI args > defaults.yaml > user input` (user input when no defaults and args provided)
-- [ ] Support for distributed training on multiple GPUs.
-- [ ] Add an evaluation pipeline (ROUGE, BLEU) for summaries output by the model.
-  - Explained (by ChatGPT) in more detail in [these notes](notes/Evaluation-Pipeline-GPT-Explain.md)
-- [ ] Add JSON schema validation to be followed by `training_data.jsonl` during data prep.
-  - Additional layer of validating `training_data.jsonl` on top of `validate_jsonl.py` script.
-  - Benefit: Enforces structure and field types for `training_data.jsonl`

 ## Contributing
 This is currently a personal project.
 Contributions are not being accepted at this time.